tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `purchaseOrderNumber`: the purchase order number as known in your ERP system.

 {% hint style="warning" %}
-The `purchaseOrderNumber` must not contain whitespace characters
+The `purchaseOrderNumber` must not contain whitespace characters.
 {% endhint %}

 * `destination`: the delivery destination of this order as known in your ERP system